mattkrick/trebuchet-client/README.md

 - Establishes a 2-way communication with a client no matter what
 - Uses a heartbeat to keep the connection open
-- Creates a new connection if a firewall ends a long-running connection
+- Creates a new connection if a firewall ends a long-running connection or the server restarts
 - Queues unsent messages
 - Provides a clean API to let the user know they've been disconnected or reconnected
 - Supports WebSockets, WebRTC, and SSE.
-SSE will always work (see [Browser Support](#browser-support))
+SSE will always work (barring a MITM attack).
+See [Browser Support](#browser-support)
 - Uses thunks for tree-shaking so you don't import trebuchets that you don't use
-- Supports buffers, in case you don't want to use simple, understandable JSON
+- Supports custom encoding (ie binary data) where possible (SSE does not support binary)

 ## Installation